 Thiamin (vitamin B1)

 Source: U.S. Department of Agriculture, Agricultural Research Service.
-2012.
-USDA National Nutrient Database for Standard Reference, Release 25.
+Release 28, September 2015.

-The peel of bitter oranges is candied and their essential oils, used to flavor foods and liqueurs.
+The peel of bitter oranges is candied and their essential oils are used to flavor foods and liqueurs.
 Here are some of the sweet orange varieties you might find in the supermarket.

 - Navel oranges are easy to identify - they're the ones with the button formation opposite their stem end.
 Navel oranges are seedless, have a thick skin, and their flesh is juicy and sweet.
 Navel oranges are great for making juice, for fruit salads and for snacking (they peel and segment easily).